Control Flow

 train_task = train_and_save_models(dataset=dataset_task.output)

-The task you use as an exit task may use a special input that provides access to pipeline and task status metadata, including pipeline failure or success status.
 You can use this special input by annotating your exit task with the dsl.PipelineTaskFinalStatus annotation.
 The argument for this parameter will be provided by the backend automatically at runtime.
 You should not provide any input to this annotation when you instantiate your exit task.

 The following pipeline uses dsl.PipelineTaskFinalStatus to obtain information about the pipeline and task failure, even after fail_op fails: